Iván Fischer: Recordings

 Fischer signed an exclusive recording contract with Philips Classics in 1995 and his Bartók and Liszt recordings with the Budapest Festival Orchestra have won a Gramophone Award, Diapason d'Or de l'Annee, four Cles de Telerama, the Arte, MUM and Erasmus prizes.
 Other Philips recordings include works by Kodály, Dvořák and Fischer's own orchestration of Brahms's Hungarian Dances, which combine improvisations from Gypsy musicians with a symphony orchestra.

 Since 2004, Fischer has recorded for Channel Classics Records.
 His recording of Mahler's Second Symphony with the Budapest Festival Orchestra for Channel Classics won a 2007 "Editor's Choice" Gramophone Award.
 Other Fischer/BFO releases have included Rachmaninoff's Symphony No. 2; an incomplete Mahler symphony cycle (excluding the 8th); Tchaikovsky's Symphonies No. 4 & 6; Brahms' Symphonies No. 1, 2 & 4; Beethoven' Symphonies No. 4, 6 & 7; Dvořák's Symphonies No. 7, 8 & 9; excerpts from Wagner's Die Meistersingers and Götterdämmerung; Richard Strauss's Josephslegende; and a release of his own compositions including Spinoza translations and Eine Deutsch-Jiddische Kantate.
 On DVD, his Glyndebourne performance of Mozart's Così fan tutte was nominated for Gramophone and Grammy Award.

 Awards

 Fischer is a founder of the Hungarian Mahler Society, and Patron of the British Kodály Academy.
 He received the Golden Medal Award from the President of Hungary, and the Crystal Award from the World Economic Forum for his services to help international cultural relations.
 The French Government named him Chevalier des Arts et des Lettres.
 In 2006, he was honored with the Kossuth Prize, Hungary's most prestigious arts award.
-He is an honorary citizen of Budapest.
+He is an honorary citizen of Budapest and Vicenza.
 In 2011, he received the Royal Philharmonic Society Music Award in the Conductor category.

 Invention

-In response to the Impact of the COVID-19 pandemic on the arts and cultural heritage, Fischer invented an acoustic face mask that featured plastic hands cupped around the wearer's ears.
+In response to COVID-19's impact, Fischer invented an acoustic face mask that featured plastic hands cupped around the wearer's ears.
 He said his masks "help to emulate church acoustics, with warmer undertones and clearer, sharper contours".
 Audience members said they improved the sound.